In Romans 1:26-27, Paul distinguishes ‘unnatural’ from ‘natural’, saying that homosexual acts among both women and men are ‘unnatural’.

 Having reviewed all this evidence, we must conclude what might have been thought obvious were it not for recent scholars who have sought a way to make Romans 1.26-27 mean something other than what the Church has always thought it to mean: that female and male homosexual acts are unnatural, contrary to God’s purposes in creation, and sinful.
 It yet remains to explain Paul’s use of ‘nature’ in 1 Corinthians 11.14.

 Does not nature itself teach you that if a man wears long hair it is a disgrace for him.

 Paul really does mean ‘nature’ in this passage and is not using the term in reference to ‘custom’.
 Note the contrasting language of ‘nature’ [physis] and ‘custom’ [nomos] in Aristotle: had Paul meant to say ‘custom’ instead of ‘nature’, he would have had other language to say so:

 Paul is not saying that it is customary for men to wear their hair short and that it is uncustomary for them to wear their hair long.
-So, why does Paul use the term ‘nature in 1 Cor.
+So, why does Paul use the term ‘nature’ in 1 Cor.
 11.14?
 It is because he has in mind what long hair symbolizes in his culture: an effeminate man, a ‘man-woman’, a ‘soft man’—or other such descriptions of a man acting against his natural (biological) gender.

 This might be compared to our saying that it is ‘unnatural’ for a man to dress up in women’s clothing and walk with a sway to his hips in high heels carrying a hand bag.
-None of us would dispute the use of the word ‘unnatural’ on the basis that the description is a cultural definition of womanly dress as we would understand that the cultural dress points to a man behaving like a woman, which is unnatural for a man.
+None of us would dispute the use of the word ‘unnatural’ on the basis that the description is a cultural definition of womanly dress as we would understand it.
+Such cultural dress points to a man behaving like a woman, which is unnatural for a man.